General & Intensive English courses

-The Phrase of the Day is part of Morning Class 3 every day.
-Each phrase is an example of natural language used by native English speakers, but not usually found in coursebooks and other published materials.
+The Phrase of the Day introduces a phrase used by native English speakers, but not usually found in coursebooks.
 POTD helps you to understand the English being spoken around you in the UK and to sound more natural when you speak to other people.

 With so many opportunities to improve your English, you should feel you are making progress from the day you arrive.
 For more details, please see our 'Why learn with us' page.

-With 30 lessons (22.5 hours per week) our Intensive English courses combine coursebook-focused lessons, grammar and vocabulary lessons in the morning classes with afternoon lessons that focus more on the four skills of reading, writing, speaking and listening.
-They follow our 12-week syllabus that ensures a balanced programme.
-The afternoon skills classes mean you are in a position to make even better use of the language you are learning.
-For students who have only limited time to study and who do not wish to take an exam, Intensive English is the best way to ensure you get the maximum benefit out of your time at International House Bristol.
+The afternoon skills classes mean you make even better use of the language you are learning.
+For students with limited time to study, Intensive English is the best way to ensure you get the maximum benefit out of your time at International House Bristol.

-Our Beginners' Intensive English course follows the same structure as our intensive courses, but is aimed at learners just starting out on their English journey.
-This 12-week course has fixed start date with current availability for courses starting in 2016:
+Our Beginners' Intensive English course follows the same structure as our intensive courses.
+The 12-week course has fixed start date:

 |IHB||CEF||Cambridge ESOL||IELTS bands||Trinity levels||Summary of abilities|